-Modern software tools such as Atlas 5, together with practical techniques such as Shuttle & Find, are going some way towards achieving this aim.
+Modern software tools such as ZEISS Atlas 5 and ZEISS ZEN Connect, together with practical techniques such as Shuttle & Find, are going some way towards achieving this aim.
 Already, they are making it easier for researchers to analyze materials in two, three and even four dimensions and various different scales, and then combine the different sources of information.
+Digital cloud platforms such as ZEISS's Apeer are also helping, by providing access to prepared workflows for applications such as 3D reconstruction, staining and segmenting, removing the need for scientists to prepare these workflows themselves.
 Nevertheless, other tools will be required to fully achieve this aim, including an automated method for revealing ROIs located within the bulk of a sample.